manavm1990/next-mui-tailwind-starter/README.md

 It includes ESLint, Prettier, and TypeScript support out of the box.
 It includes appropriate [VS Code settings](./.vscode/settings.json) to ensure a consistent development experience.

+ESLint enforces [encapsulation of 🪝s](https://kyleshevlin.com/use-encapsulation).
+It's only a ⚠️ warning, but it's a good practice to follow.

 It includes a pre-commit 🪝 using `husky` and `lint-staged` (see `package.json`).

 It includes [Zod](https://github.com/colinhacks/zod) with [React Hook Form](https://react-hook-form.com/) support for form validation.

 It includes [Framer Motion](https://www.framer.com/motion/).

+It includes [SWR](https://swr.vercel.app/) for data fetching/caching.

+> With SWR, components will get a stream of data updates constantly and automatically.
+> And the UI will be always fast and reactive.

+It includes [Recharts](https://recharts.org/en-US/guide).
+Use this for...charts 💹 (e.g. Analytics).

+It includes [Notistack](https://iamhosseindhv.com/notistack) for snackbars.

 ## Testing ✅